eitan-x/ISE5785_5745/README.md

-# Mini Project – Java 3D Renderer -Eitan-x
+# Mini Project – Java 3D Renderer

-A straightforward ray-tracing based 3D renderer written in Java as part of my cs degree projects.
+# Eitan-x
+Java 3D renderer using ray-tracing, adaptive supersampling, and Phong shading.
+Multithreaded for speed, with unit tests for scene rendering and image generation.

 ## Key Features
 - Basic ray-tracing and scene setup